Tuition

 Universal Prekindergarten Program for Vermont

-Hilltop Montessori School in partnership with local school districts under Vermont’s Act 166 (Universal Prekindergarten Program) will receive $3,764 for each Vermont child who is age 3 or 4 by September 1st in 2023.
+Hilltop Montessori School in partnership with local school districts under Vermont’s Act 166 (Universal Prekindergarten Program) will receive $3,884 for each Vermont child age 3 or 4 by September 1st for the 2024-25 academic year.
 This funding covers a portion of tuition for eligible families and puts all PreK students (regardless of need) at about the 75% Indexed Tuition tier.
 We are able to award this full amount of funding due to our five STAR status.
-Should a family also apply through FACTS Grant & Aid, they may qualify for a lower indexed tuition level.

 WSESU